 - Muscle activity

 - Heart rate

 - Air flow

 - Blood oxygen levels

-- Avoiding the use of alcohol and sleeping pills, as these items make the airway more likely to collapse during sleep
+- Avoid alcohol and sleeping pills, which make your airway more likely to collapse while you sleep.

-- Using nasal sprays or breathing strips to keep air flowing if you have sinus problems or nasal congestion
+- Use nasal sprays or breathing strips to keep air flowing if you have sinus problems or nasal congestion.

-For patients with moderate to severe central sleep apnea, the FDA has recently approved an implantable device called the Remede System.
-The small machine is surgically placed under the skin in the upper chest area where it helps stimulate the nerve which moves your diaphragm when you breathe.
-It monitors your respiratory signals while you sleep and helps restore normal breathing patterns.
+A device called the Remede System can help with moderate to severe central sleep apnea.
+Your doctor implants a small machine under the skin in your upper chest.
+It helps trigger the nerve that moves your diaphragm when you breathe.
+It also monitors your respiratory signals while you sleep and helps restore regular breathing patterns.

 Central Sleep Apnea Complications

 Any kind of sleep apnea can cause serious health problems, including a higher risk of: